Yoo Ah-in: Studio Concrete

 Yoo is the representative, curator, and creative director of Studio Concrete; a creative collective which was established in 2014 by a group of artists born in the 1980s.
 Yoo and his friends founded Studio Concrete with the mission of "building a healthy support system for the future generations of creatives."
 The group is involved in a range of creative projects including planning exhibitions and advertisements, graphic design, product design and art collaborations.
 Located in a remodeled old townhouse in Hannam-dong, the group's atelier functions as a cultural complex and features a gallery, cafe and shop.
 The space hosts free monthly exhibitions and events that introduce the work of emerging local and international artists.

 Through Studio Concrete exhibitions, Yoo shows his support for the LGBT community, liberal feminist, Korean Childhood Leukemia Foundation, and other minority groups.
 In addition to Studio Concrete's annual charity bazaar for children, the art gallery holds new events every month for various groups.
 In 2017, Studio Concrete collaborated with Diesel for "Make Love Not Walls" Global Campaign in Seoul.
-The gallery also held a Feminist Book Fair & Discussion and "Drag Queen Dramatic Reading" Events.
+The gallery also held a Feminist Book Fair & Discussion.
 In 2018, Studio Concrete produced a short documentary The Interview for Diesels "Hate Couture" Global Campaign to take a stand against Cyberbullying.
 All the proceeds from the brand's sale were donated to the anti-bullying programmes.
 That same year, the gallery collaborated with W Korea magazine for "Breast Cancer Awareness" Campaign.
 Proceeds from the item's sale were donated to Korean breast cancer foundation.
 The following year, Studio Concrete co-produced 12 episodes of KBS1 special talk show Do-ol Ah-in Going All Directions commemorating 100th Year March First Movement.

 International artists who have held their solo exhibitions in Studio Concrete are Daniel Caesar, Jean Jullien, Joan Cornellà, and Eric Joyner.
 Since 2016, Studio Concrete has been working together with DJ Peggy Gou, as well.
-Until 2019, Studio Concrete has held 16 solo exhibitions, 18 collaborative exhibitions, 2 special invitation exhibitions, and art collaboration projects with The National Museum of Modern and Contemporary Art, Diesel, Budweiser, Absolut Vodka, Dunkin Donuts, CNCity Energy, and more.
+Until 2019, Studio Concrete has held 16 solo exhibitions, 18 collaborative exhibitions, 2 special invitation exhibitions, and art collaboration projects with The National Museum of Modern and Contemporary Art, Diesel, Budweiser, Absolut Vodka, Dunkin' Donuts, CNCity Energy, and more.